Imperial Guard (Napoleon I): History

 Napoleon took great care of his Guard, particularly the Old Guard.
 The Grenadiers of the Old Guard were known to complain in the presence of the Emperor, giving them the nickname Les Grognards, the Grumblers.
 The Guard received better pay, rations, quarters, and equipment, and all guardsmen ranked one grade higher than all non-Imperial Guard soldiers.
 Other French soldiers even referred to Napoleon's Imperial Guard as "the Immortals".

 The Guard played a major part in the climax of the Battle of Waterloo.
 It was thrown into the battle at the last minute to salvage a victory for Napoleon.
-Completely outnumbered, it faced terrible fire from the British lines, and began to retreat.
+Completely outnumbered, it faced terrible fire from the Anglo-allied lines, and began to retreat.
 For the first (and only) time in its history the Middle Guard retreated without orders.
 At the sight of this, Napoleon's army lost all hope of victory.
 The Middle Guard broke completely but the Old Guard (and some of the Young Guard) battalions held their formation and secured the retreat of the remainder of the French Army before being almost annihilated by British and Prussian artillery fire and cavalry charges.

 The phrase "La Garde meurt mais ne se rend pas! ("The Guard dies but does not surrender!") is generally attributed to General Pierre Cambronne.
 It has been suggested that this was in fact said by another general of the Guard, Claude-Étienne Michel, during their last stand at the Battle of Waterloo.
 The retort to a request to surrender may have been "La Garde meurt, elle ne se rend pas! ("The Guard dies, it does not surrender!").
 Letters published in The Times in June 1932 record that it may have been said by General Michel.

 Napoleon reviewing the Guard during the Battle of Jena, 14 October 1806 (Galerie des Batailles).

 The Old Guard regiments were assigned to the Guard's 3rd Division, while the remainder of the Guard's foot regiments were assigned to the 1st and 2nd Divisions.